common name: red and black flat mite, a false spider mite

 Introduction - Synonymy - Distribution - Description - Hosts - Economic Importance - Management - Selected References

-Brevipalpus phoenicis (Geijskes) is a tropical-subtropical species that has been accidentally transported by man to many areas of North America.
+Brevipalpus phoenicis (Geijskes) is a tropical-subtropical species that has been accidentally transported by people to many areas of North America.
 It survives under greenhouse conditions beyond its natural range.
 This mite has an extensive host range and may cause economic damage, depending on the host.
-Mites in the family Tenuipalpidae are called false spider mites (they do not spin a web) or flat mites.
+Mites in the family Tenuipalpidae are called false spider mites (because they do not spin a web) or flat mites.
 Brevipalpus phoenicis is the most common false spider mite.

 Figure 1.
 Adult female false spider mite, Brevipalpus phoenicis (Geijskes).
 Photograph by United States Department of Agriculture.